 Your child can make people smile or feel better about themselves by placing a sticky note somewhere random.
 Write uplifting thoughts, kind words, and encouraging quotes.
 I love Operation Beautiful for this!

 Finally, don’t just save gratitude for Thanksgiving.
 Help your children look for ways throughout the year to express thanks, turning the focus outward.
-Everyone will be the better for it.
+By cultivating gratitude in your children, everyone will be the better for it.

-It’s Thanksgiving week.
-Around the country, we’re picking up our turkeys, baking pies, chopping aromatic vegetables for stuffing, and setting our prettiest table.
+It’s almost Thanksgiving.
+Around the country, we’ll soon be picking up our turkeys, baking pies, chopping aromatic vegetables for stuffing, and setting our prettiest table.

 Even still, it’s hard to forget that we’re about to careen around the corner and crash right into December—that most